Minkowski Decomposition of Associahedra and Related Combinatorics: Abstract

 \section{Abstract}

-Realisations of associahedra with linearly non-isomorphic normal fans can be obtained by alteration of the right-hand sides of the facet-defining inequalities from a classical permutahedron.
+Realisations of associahedra with linear non-isomorphic normal fans can be obtained by alteration of the right-hand sides of the facet-defining inequalities from a classical permutahedron.
 These polytopes can be expressed as Minkowski sums and differences of dilated faces of a standard simplex as described by Ardila, Benedetti \& Doker (2010).
 The coefficients~$y_I$ of such a Minkowski decomposition can be computed by M\"obius inversion if tight right-hand sides~$z_I$ are known not just for the facet-defining inequalities of the associahedron but also for all inequalities of the permutahedron that are redundant for the associahedron.

-We show for certain families of these associahedra: \begin{compactitem} \item how to compute tight values~$z_I$ for the redundant inequalities from the values~$z_I$ for the facet-defining inequalities; \item the computation of the values~$y_I$ of Ardila, Benedetti \& Doker can be significantly simplified and at most four values $z_{a(I)}$, $z_{b(I)}$, $z_{c(I)}$ and $z_{d(I)}$ are needed to compute $y_I$; \item the four indices $a(I)$, $b(I)$, $c(I)$ and $d(I)$ are determined by the geometry of the normal fan of the associahedron and are described combinatorially; \item a combinatorial interpretation of the values~$y_I$ using a labeled~$n$-gon.
-This result is inspired from similar interpretations for vertex coordinates originally described originally by \mbox{J.-L.}~Loday and well-known interpretations for the $z_I$-values of facet-defining inequalities. \end{compactitem}
+We show for certain families of these associahedra: \begin{compactitem} \item how to compute the tight value~$z_I$ for any inequality that is redundant for an associahedron but facet-defining for the classical permutahedron.
+More precisely, each value~$z_I$ is described in terms of tight values~$z_J$ of facet-defining inequalities of the corresponding associahedron determined by combinatorial properties of~$I$. \item the computation of the values~$y_I$ of Ardila, Benedetti \& Doker can be significantly simplified and depends on at most four values $z_{a(I)}$, $z_{b(I)}$, $z_{c(I)}$ and $z_{d(I)}$. \item the four indices $a(I)$, $b(I)$, $c(I)$ and $d(I)$ are determined by the geometry of the normal fan of the associahedron and are described combinatorially. \item a combinatorial interpretation of the values~$y_I$ using a labeled~$n$-gon.
+This result is inspired from similar interpretations for vertex coordinates originally described by \mbox{J.-L.}~Loday and well-known interpretations for the $z_I$-values of facet-defining inequalities. \end{compactitem}